vnuu/soc-alert-triage-and-automation-pipeline/README.md

 **Virustotal Reputation Check**

 1. Create an account for [Virustotal](https://www.virustotal.com/gui/home/upload) and obtain the API key.
-2. On Shuffle, search for "Virustotal" and select it.
+2. On Shuffle, search for the "Virustotal" node and select it.
-3. Select and drag "Virustotal" and place it on the workflow.
+3. Select and drag the "Virustotal" node and place it on the workflow.
 4. Set the action to "Get a hash report".
 (Ensure Virustotal is fully activated and refresh the workflow to see the actions.)
 5. Authenticate Virustotal by pasting in the obtained API key.
 6. Set the "Id" as the regex output: